morgenman/Computer-Science/Professional Practice/Ethics Free Presentations.md

 	* Compliance with rules
 * 2.8 billion penalty
 * discovered on accident
-* ACM CoE not conculted when making 'defeat software'
+* ACM CoE not consulted when making 'defeat software'
 * Nice looking slides, too much reading from the paper, basically just reading the paper
 * too slow, it's several minutes in and you haven't gotten to junior, team, lead section
 * Needs to practice more
 * Corporate Ethics vs ACM Ethics
 * Marginalized group shouldn't be a factor?
 * Cost is health risks
-*
+* Corporate culture punishes whistle blowers